-Numerical modeling systems are the backbone of ocean and wave hindcasts (modeling past evolutions over the last decades), reanalyses (hindcasts constrained by observations through routine assimilation of in situ and space observations) and forecasts (over a few days to weeks).
-Such models are solving the equations governing ocean and wave dynamics and are often constrained by observations through assimilation of in situ and satellite observations (Alvarez-Fanjul et al., 2022).
+Numerical modelling systems are the backbone of ocean and wave hindcasts (modelling past evolutions over the last decades), reanalyses (hindcasts constrained by observations through routine assimilation of in situ and space observations), and forecasts (over a few days to weeks).
+Such models are solving the equations governing ocean and wave dynamics and are often constrained by observations through assimilation of in situ and satellite observations (Alvarez Fanjul et al., 2022).
 They provide a synoptic spatial and temporal monitoring of the ocean.

-Regarding sea level forecasts, both storm surge models based on shallow water equations (Fujiang et al., 2022) and ocean general circulation models (OGCMs) based on primitive equations (Ciliberti et al., 2022) are used.
+Regarding sea level forecasts, both storm surge models based on shallow-water equations (Fujiang et al., 2022) and ocean general circulation models (OGCMs) based on primitive equations (Ciliberti et al., 2022) are used.
 In terms of model grids, both structured and unstructured grids can also be used.
-Other details on models equations, discretization methods, grid types, coordinates, data assimilation techniques and inventory of operational systems, are available in Alvarez-Fanjul et al., 2022.
+Other details on model equations, discretization methods, grid types, coordinates, data assimilation techniques, and inventory of operational systems are available in Alvarez Fanjul et al. (2022).

-Wind-waves also contribute to mean and extreme sea levels through wave setup and to the fluctuation of the water line at the coast through wave runup (Dodet et al., 2019).
-Wind-wave sea level contributions are estimated from wave models (Aouf et al., 2022).
-In addition, non-linear interactions between mean sea level, tides, storm surges and waves are acting on the total sea level at the coast (Chaigneau et al., 2023; Idier et al., 2019).
+Wind waves also contribute to mean and extreme sea levels through wave setup and to the fluctuation of the water line at the coast through wave runup (Dodet et al., 2019).
+Wind wave sea level contributions are estimated from wave models (Aouf et al., 2022).
+In addition, non-linear interactions between mean sea level, tides, storm surges, and waves act on the total sea level at the coast (Chaigneau et al., 2023; Idier et al., 2019).

-The accuracy of numerical models to forecast sea levels is limited by several factors (e.g., discussion in Irazoqui Apecechea et al., 2023), such as the accuracy of the atmospheric forcing forecasts (especially so for the storm surge and wave components of total sea level changes at the coast), by tidal forcings for regional to coastal systems, by the representation of bathymetry, by the lack of representation of non-linear interactions between sea level components (mean-sea level-tides-surges-wave), and a supprimé: IOC-UNESCO a supprimé: are by limitations of the ocean and wave models themselves (e.g., model numerics, resolution, lack of some coastal processes such as wetting and drying, river-estuary-ocean continuum).
+The accuracy of numerical models in forecasting sea levels is limited by several factors (e.g. discussion in Irazoqui Apecechea et al., 2023), such as the accuracy of the atmospheric forcing forecasts (especially so for the storm surge and wave components of total sea level changes at the coast), the tidal forcings for regional to coastal systems, the representation of bathymetry, the lack of representation of nonlinear interactions between sea level components (mean-sea level-tides-surges-wave), and the limitations of the ocean and wave models themselves (e.g. model numerics, resolution, lack of some coastal processes such as wetting and drying, the river-estuary-ocean continuum).